 3. Your Water Pressure is Low

 Sometimes your water pressure is low in your bathroom or kitchen sink because gunk has built up in the aerator of the faucet.
 When this happens, you can remedy it by just screwing your aerator off, cleaning off that gunk, and putting it back onto your faucet.
 However, if this doesn’t’ fix it, you could have a problem that is more serious.
-This could be a waterline that is eroded, a pipe that is fractured, or there could be a leak.
+This could be a water line that is eroded, a pipe that is fractured, or there could be a leak.
 These issues will need a plumber.

 4. Slow Draining Sink

 If your sink in your bathroom and kitchen are taking longer than normal to drain, chances are that you want to call in the plumber so that they can get rid of your clog’s source.
-This goes for when you’ve noticed that your toilet, tub or sink isn’t draining even after you’ve used a plunger or a drain product.
+This goes for when you’ve noticed that your toilet, tub, or sink isn’t draining even after you’ve used a plunger or a drain product.
 This means you should call in the professional.
 When you try really hard, it can damage your pipes even more.

 5. Frozen pipes

 You shouldn’t try thawing pipes on your own.
-This could lead to a crack or a complete burst.
+This could lead to a crack or a complete bust.
 For preventing frozen pipes from happening, allow the faucets to drip some cold water anytime the temperature outside goes below freezing (especially while you’re sleeping).
 You should also leave the doors open to your sink’s cabinet so that warm air is able to circulate.